Frequently Asked Questions

 Q. What type of funding is planned?

-The Board and management, in conjunction with our financial and legal advisers, have carefully considered ERHC’s available options and formulated a funding strategy that started with a right issuance to existing shareholders, which was completed in the spring of 2013.
-Other fundraising strategies may include:
+The Board and management, in conjunction with our financial and legal advisers, have carefully considered ERHC’s available options and formulated a funding strategy that may include:

 a.
 Direct placements to new shareholders or strategic investors.